wisdomtooth546/NaturalLanguageProcessing-NER-/README.md

          optional arguments:
-             -h, --help            show this help message and exit -p, --model_path     path to the saved model
+             -h, --help            show this help message and exit -p, --model_path     path to the saved model -t, --tags            order of tags used while training the model.
+Default is ['B', 'O', 'I', 'PAD']

 --------